-With more than 1,200 reviews, the verdict is in: this is the everyday tool set you need.
-It’s incredibly inexpensive ($17!), contains the tools needed for most small repairs around the house, and features high-strength materials that are heat-treated to provide durability and extended tool life.
+With more than 1,200 reviews, the reviewers agree: You need this everyday tool set.
+Incredibly inexpensive ($17!), it contains the tools needed for most small repairs around the house and features high-strength heat-treated materials that provide durability and extended tool life.

-Reviewers agree this is a great set for starters.
+Reviewers suggest it as a great set for starters.
 One person says: “I just bought my first house and needed a few basic tools to get going.
 I have used them quite a bit since I’ve moved in, mostly the screwdriver and the hammer.
 The tools are seemingly quality, I wouldn’t work on my car with them, but [they’re] intended purpose is occasional housework and for that they are fantastic.
-Wide variety of shapes and sizes for the screw bits has made assembling furniture a breeze and the inclusion of Allen wrenches is a nice bonus.
-The case they come in is a great size to throw in the closet and have everything neatly available to you when you need it.
-Overall, this is a great tool set for starters and non [C]raftsman type people who just need a few decent tools to do basic work around the house (and a good idea for your wedding registry if you don’t already own tools).”
+Wide variety of shapes and sizes for the screw bits has made assembling furniture a breeze and the inclusion of Allen wrenches is a nice bonus.”

 XtremepowerUS Heavy-Duty Electric Demolition Jack Hammer